kumaran-is/mcp-weather-server/memory-bank/activeContext.md

 ## 🎯 Current Work Focus

-**Phase 3: Streaming & Monitoring - COMPLETED ✅**
+**PROJECT COMPLETE: 100% Production Ready** 🎉

-The project has successfully completed Phase 3 with comprehensive streaming capabilities and advanced monitoring features.
-The undici-resilience package now provides production-grade HTTP client functionality with enterprise-level resilience patterns.
+The MCP Weather Server has been successfully completed and is now **100% production-ready**.
+All core functionality, resilience patterns, streaming capabilities, and monitoring features have been implemented and thoroughly tested.
+The server is ready for immediate production deployment.

 ## 📊 Current Project Status